 Show Note: Must have at least 4 animals of a breed to make a division.
-Any breed without 4 animals will be moved and shown in the "all other wool breeds or all other meat breeds" division
+Any breed without 4 animals will be moved and shown in the "all other wool breeds or all other meat breeds" division.
+ONLY animals who received blue ribbons are eligible for champion rosettes.

-COMMERCIAL SHEEP (non-purebred)

-Market Lamb (under one year and shorn)
+COMMERCIAL SHEEP (non-purebred) - Market Lamb (under one year and shorn)